codemagic-ci-cd/codelabs/src/your-first-flutter-app-to-appstore/index.md

 <img src="img/9bed8f7a579608af.png" alt="enlarged screenshot of tool Save button on Codemagic website"  width="501.00" />

-and then you can then start the your first build by clicking on the `Start first build` button:
+and then you can start your first build by clicking on the `Start first build` button:

 <img src="img/e2cc80076a7bf15e.png" alt="enlarged screenshot of tool 'start your first build' button on Codemagic website"  width="501.00" />